 Devil’s Walking Stick Physical Description

-The big and aromatic leaves grow as large as an impressive 47 in (120 cm) in length (all of them lined with those terrible thorns).
+Yet, the thorns for which it is renowned average a daunting 1/2 half in (1.25 cm) long.
+Further, the large and aromatic leaves grow as large as an impressive 47 in (120 cm) in length.
+Also, all of them possess those terrible thorns.

-Though not commonly seen, the Devil’s Walking Stick seems quite widespread (in terms of area, though not in numbers) throughout the eastern section of the United States.
+Firstly, though not commonly seen, the Devil’s Walking Stick seems quite widespread in its zone of habitation.
+In addition, that range lies within limited portions of the eastern and midwest United States.

-The species typically only grows naturally along the edges of forests, greatly (thankfully) reducing the chances of humans encountering its thorns.
-The Devil’s Walking Stick only develops well in deep, moist soil.
+Further, the species typically only grows naturally along the edges of forests.
+This, as a result, greatly reduces the chances of humans encountering its thorns.
+The Devil’s Walking Stick also only develops well in deep, moist soil.

-Historically, the local Native Americans highly prized the plant.
-The Iroquois planted it around the village as a deterrent to animal incursions.
+Historically, the local Native Americans also highly prized the formidable plant, for specific purposes.
+In fact, the Iroquois tribe often planted it around the village as a deterrent to animal incursions.

-Additionally, they used the fruit in foods, and the women often wore the lemon-scented flowers in their hair.
+Additionally, the same tribes also used the fruit of the remarkable plant in a variety of traditional dishes.
+In addition, the women often wore the strongly lemon-scented flowers in their hair.